 A room without furniture is like a sea without a shore.
 Poetic interludes aside, furniture plays a vital role in shaping the character of a living space.

 With so many styles to choose from, it’s important to get the balance right.
 Sofas, armchairs, dining tables and chairs, kitchen cabinets and bedroom wardrobes, all can play a part in brightening, softening and contrasting your colour scheme.

 If you’ve fallen in love with a particular shade of yellow, then maybe now’s the time to reupholster the Chesterfield or add a coat of Farrow and Ball’s ‘Lancaster Yellow’ to that tired looking shelving unit?
 Whether you want to go classic or retro, country cottage or á la mode, the timeless shade of yellow lends itself to a multitude of décors and designs.

 Say it with flowers

 Our final suggestion never fails to brighten up a room.
-When it comes to finding yellow blossoms to fill your table vases the variety and choice is endless; sunflowers, snapdragons, lilies, tulips, orchids… the list goes on.
+When it comes to finding yellow blossoms to fill your table vases the variety and choice are endless; sunflowers, snapdragons, lilies, tulips, orchids… the list goes on.
 They say a single daffodil is worth a thousand pleasures, and with that in mind, we’ve picked out a bouquet of these wonderful springtime classics to help add that final touch of yellow to your seasonal makeover.

-With spring in the air it’s the ideal time to say ‘out with the old and in with the new’.
+With spring in the air, it’s the ideal time to say ‘out with the old and in with the new’.
 If you’re thinking of adding some extra colour to your décor then take your pick from our wonderful gooseberry yellow collection and prepare to be inspired.